Pennsylvania Septic Tank Regulations — 25 Pa. Code Chapter 73, Act 537

 Pennsylvania Septic Tank Regulations

 25 Pa.
-Code Chapter 73 Onlot Sewage Treatment Facility standards, DEP + municipal Sewage Enforcement Officer (SEO) administration, Act 537 Official Plans, and the 400 gpd design-flow baseline.
+Code Chapter 73 sets the standards for Onlot Sewage Treatment Facilities.
+The DEP and municipal Sewage Enforcement Officers (SEOs) manage these standards, along with Act 537 Official Plans and the 400 gallons per day (gpd) design-flow baseline.

 The Governing Framework